hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 * Use a faster [cluster]({{ hpc_infrastructure_url }}).
 * Divide the job into more parallel processes.
 * Divide the job into shorter processes, which you can submit as separate jobs.
-* Use the built-in checkpointing of your software.

 ### Job failed: SEGV Segmentation fault